casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ### LSTM Recurrent Neural Networks for sequence generation (Expand to show theoretical understanding!!!)

 The context application and research question entailed how to generate a monophonic, aka. single voice musical melody capturing and imitating the characteristics of a given melody in general and specific music contexts.
 In AI terms this entails generating a sequence of states which capture and immitate the characteritics of a given sequence of states.
 Music generation can considered a dynamic system, aka. a feedback proces, since the current state is dependent on a history of past states (Franklin, 2019).

+*(music as a function)*  (Goodfellow et. al., 2016 p.364) - dynamical system equation with music explaination.

 This makes music generation a sequence modelling task that involves generating a sequence of outputs given a sequence history of inputs.
 Sequence2Sequence Recurrent Neural networks are therefore good model candidates (Géron, 2017 p.407; Goodfellow, Bengio & Courville, 2016).
 While Feed Forward and Convolutional Neural Networks generate a fixed size output from a fixed size input, Recurrent Neural Networks are able to generate output sequences of arbitrary length from input sequences of arbitrary length (Géron, 2017 p.407).
-This also supports the use of an RNN model for music generation, as improvised musical phrases often vary in lenght (Giddins & Deveaux, 2009).
+This also supports the use of an RNN model for creating a music generation model responsive to improvisation, as improvised musical phrases often vary in lenght (Giddins & Deveaux, 2009).

-RNN for music (Franklin, 2019)

-A Reccurent Neural Networks

-"The state of the musical system depends on a history of past states" (Franklin, 2019)

-**LSTM**
+**LSTM for Music Generation**

+A challenge in Recurrent Neural Networks is that the gradients tend to either vanish or explode when they are propagated over many stages.
+This property makes it hard for regular RNN models to learn long term dependencies (e.g. Goodfellow et. al., 2016 p.
+390).
+An essential feature of most musical improvisations and compositions is the repetition, developments and selfreference of musical patterns over a high number of sequence steps (Giddins & Deveaux, 2009; Persichetti, 1961; Pease, 2004).
+In order to perform well, musical generation models must therefore address this challenge.
+Indeed, research has found that models composed of standard Recurrent Neural Nets fail to generate music with global coherence (Eck et. al., 2002).

+Problem of long term dependencies
+Long term dependenceis
+LSTM solves

 (Hochreiter & Schmidhuber, 1997)
+LSTM computations adapted from Géron (2017 p.
+409)

 In the research literature, LSTM Recurrent Networks have been used to generate (....) and Improvisation (Eck & Schmidhuber, 2002; Franklin, 2019).
 Considering the end goal of the current application is also in the realm of improvisation, with a subset of the data coming from Jazz, the latter two papers make the LSTM RNN model especially relevant.

-*LSTM for music Explained*

 (Math formula) - Latex

 (Graphic)

-RNN applied to music, attributes making it suitable

 LSTM musical setting, how
 Goodfellow, I., Bengio, Y., & Courville., A.(2016 p.397)
 Seq2Seq model

-*Character RNN*

-predict one data point at a time, with discrete values (Graves, 2013)

-Goodfellow, I., Bengio, Y., & Courville., A.(2016 p.397)

-Géron, A. (2017 p.407)
+*Character RNN*  predict one data point at a time, with discrete values (Graves, 2013) Goodfellow, I., Bengio, Y., & Courville., A.(2016 p.397) Géron, A. (2017 p.407)
 Magenta Melody RNN (Abolafia, 2016; Google AI Magenta, 2019c)

-**With primer**
+### Model Specifications

+**Training Input**

+A sequence of pitches over 128 possible midi values.
+For a given training melody sequence at step t, the input sequence value at time step *t* corresponds to sequence entry *n*.

+**Training Labels**

+A sequence of pitches over 128 possible midi values, with each sequence value corresponding to the next step sequence value of the input sequence.
+For a given training melody sequence , the input sequence value at time step *t*  thus corresponds to sequence entry *n+1*.

+**Generation input: Primer**

+An arbirary length sequence of pitches over 128 possible midi values

+**Generation Outputs**

-Capturing primer sequence pattern characteristics, i.e musical attributes.
+An arbitrary length sequence of pitches over 128 possible midi values, capturing primer sequence pattern characteristics, i.e musical attributes.
+The precise length is specified in the model parameters.

 ### General Music Model